Subscribe to Berkeley Talks, a Berkeley News podcast that features full-length lectures and conversations at UC Berkeley.

 The Tanner Lectures on Human Values is presented annually at nine universities: UC Berkeley, Harvard, Michigan, Princeton, Stanford, Utah, Yale, Cambridge and Oxford.
 This series was founded in 1978 by the American scholar, industrialist and philanthropist, Obert Clark Tanner, who was also a member of the faculty of philosophy at the University of Utah.
 He was also an Honorary Fellow of the British Academy.
 Tanner’s goal, in establishing the lectures through the Tanner philanthropies, was to promote the search for a better understanding of human behavior and human values.
 He hoped that the lectures would advance scholarly and scientific learning in the area of human values, and contribute to the intellectual and moral life of humankind.

-Stay tuned for the second and third installments of the 2019 Tanner Lectures on Berkeley Talks.
+Stay tuned for the third installment of the 2019 Tanner Lectures on Berkeley Talks.